Maitreyapatel/reliability-checklist/README.md

 ______________________________________________________________________

 <h1 align="center">
-A ⭐️ to <b>reliability-checklist</b> is to build the reliability of LLMs.
+A ⭐️ to <b>reliability-checklist</b> is to build the reliability of Language Models.
 </h1>